Dog arthritis symptoms vary from dog to dog. Does your dog seem like he’s missing the old pep in his step?

 Dogs are skilled at hiding symptoms of arthritis, especially in the early stages of the disease.

-Here Are Three Common Symptoms Of A Dog With Arthritis
+Here Are Three Most Common Dog Arthritis Symptoms

 is the most common, consistent clinical sign of arthritis.
-Limping can originate from the front leg or the back leg and can often be in the front and back leg simultaneously.
+Limping can originate from the front leg or the back leg and can often be in the front and back legs simultaneously.

 In the front leg, arthritis is most common in the elbow.
 The canine elbow is a unique joint consisting of the intersection of three bones: the radius, the ulna, and the humerus.
 The radius is considered the predominant weight-bearing bone and essentially supports the humerus.